Heat Wave (character): The New 52

-In September 2011, The New 52 rebooted DC's continuity.
-In this timeline, Heat Wave is now able to shoot fire from his chest, and has issues with Captain Cold, blaming him for the breakup of the Rogues.
-Both villains end up being defeated by the Flash, but upon being incarcerated they meet with Cold's sister Golden Glider who recruits him for an unknown plot.
+In September 2011, "The New 52" rebooted DC's continuity.
+In this timeline, Heat Wave possesses innate fire abilities and is a rival of Captain Cold, blaming him for the breakup of the Rogues.
+Both villains are defeated by the Flash, but meet with Cold's sister Golden Glider, who recruits him for an unknown plot.

 DC Rebirth

-In the Watchmen sequel Doomsday Clock, Heat Wave and his fellow Rogues are among the villains that attend the underground meeting held by Riddler to talk about the Superman Theory.
+In Doomsday Clock, Heat Wave and his fellow Rogues are among the villains who attend the underground meeting held by Riddler to discuss the Superman Theory.

 Powers and abilities

-Pre-52

-In the Pre-52 continuity Heat Wave had no meta-human abilities; however, he was able to create a flamethrower that allowed him to project intense streams of flame that reach temperatures well over 900 degrees Fahrenheit.
-The flame that his weaponry projects is so hot that it has been able to melt Flash's friction proof boots, the same boots that allow Flash to run at light speed.
-He also has an in-depth knowledge of fire and pyrotechnics.
+In the Pre-52 continuity, Heat Wave had no metahuman abilities.
+He created a flamethrower that allowed him to project intense streams of flame that reach temperatures well over 900 degrees Fahrenheit.
+The flame that his weaponry projects is so hot that it has been able to melt Flash's friction proof boots that allow Flash to run at light speed.
+Heat Wave carries in-depth knowledge of fire and pyrotechnics.

-New 52

-In the New 52 continuity, Heat Wave merged his DNA with his flamethrower, thus granting him the ability to project and manipulate fire from his own body.
+In "The New 52" continuity, Heat Wave merged his DNA with his flamethrower through unknown means, thus granting him the ability to project and manipulate fire from his own body.

-Weapons & Equipment
+Equipment

-Heat Wave carries a hand held flamethrower that allows him to project a concentrated stream of fire at opponents.
+Heat Wave carries a hand-held flamethrower that allows him to project a concentrated stream of fire at opponents.
 He wears an asbestos suit with a breathing mask that affords him protection against fire and heat.
 His suit was once shown to be able to project heat as well, capable of staving off an attack from Captain Cold's cold gun, neutralizing solid projectiles, or melting his way through walls.
 Heat Wave has a pipe attached to his left arm that can project a fire retardant which allows him to put out fires.